 Housing sold on a part rent/part sale basis.
 The shared owner buys a percentage of the property, funded by a mortgage and/or savings.
 The remaining percentage is still owned by the developing organisation who charges rent on it.
 Shared Ownership and Help to Buy: Shared Ownership are the brand names for this tenure, replacing New Build HomeBuy (please see definition above).
 Please see Protected Areas, Protected Areas Repurchase and Rural Housing.

 Homes England’s current main funding programme for affordable housing, which aims to increase the supply of new affordable homes in England.
 It includes funding for Help to Buy: Shared Ownership, Rent to Buy and Specialist Rent homes for older, disabled or vulnerable people

 Short Form of Agreement

-A shortened form of the affordable housing delivery contract for Private Registered Providers who wish to deliver nil grant Affordable Rent schemes outside of receiving an allocation of grant from the Agency.
-A short form of agreement is necessary where a provider intends to deliver Affordable Rent as part of a section 106 agreement without new Agency funding or where such schemes are brought forward voluntarily, without a section 106 agreement or new Agency subsidy as it is a legislative requirement under the Housing and Regeneration Act 2008.
-A short form agreement is only for new supply Affordable Rent schemes on these terms and does not permit conversion of existing stock which can only be supported as part of a new supply contract with the Agency.
+A shortened form of the affordable housing delivery contract for Private Registered Providers who wish to deliver nil grant Affordable Rent schemes outside of receiving an allocation of grant from Homes England.
+A short form of agreement is necessary where a provider intends to deliver Affordable Rent as part of a section 106 agreement without new Homes England funding or where such schemes are brought forward voluntarily, without a section 106 agreement or new subsidy as it is a legislative requirement under the Housing and Regeneration Act 2008.
+A short form agreement is only for new supply Affordable Rent schemes on these terms and does not permit conversion of existing stock which can only be supported as part of a new supply contract with Homes England.